Stompie Seipei: Activism

-Moeketsi joined the street uprising against Apartheid in April 1985 at age ten, and soon took on a leading role.
+Seipei joined the street uprising against apartheid in April 1985 at age ten, and soon took on a leading role.
 He became the country's youngest political detainee when he spent his 12th birthday in jail without trial.
 At the age of 13 he was expelled from school.

 Murder

-Moeketsi, together with Kenny Kgase, Pelo Mekgwe and Thabiso Mono, were kidnapped on 29 December 1988 from the Methodist manse in Orlando, Soweto, the home of Methodist minister, Paul Verryn.
-Moeketsi was wrongly accused of being a police informer.
-Screams were heard as the 14-year-old Moeketsi was murdered by Jerry Vusumusi Richardson, a member of Winnie Mandela's team of bodyguards.
-His body was recovered on waste ground near Winnie Mandela's house on 6 January 1989.
+Seipei, together with Kenny Kgase, Pelo Mekgwe and Thabiso Mono, were kidnapped on 29 December 1988 from the Methodist manse in Orlando, Soweto, the home of a Methodist minister, Paul Verryn.
+Seipei was wrongly accused of being a police informer.
+Screams were heard as the 14-year-old was murdered by Jerry Vusi Richardson, a member of Winnie Mandela's team of bodyguards.
+Richardson died in 2009.
+Seipei's body was recovered on waste ground near Winnie Mandela's home on 6 January 1989.
 His throat had been cut.
 Richardson was later convicted of the murder.
-He stated that Winnie Mandela had ordered him, with others, to abduct the four youths from Soweto, of whom Moeketsi was the youngest.
+He stated that Winnie Mandela had ordered him, with others, to abduct the four youths from Soweto, of whom Seipei was the youngest.
 The four were severely beaten.